electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 end pointers of that tuple element may be preferable, instead of using the iterator constructs.

-The set of tuple_vector<uint64,Padding> tests are more interesting.
+The set of `tuple_vector<uint64,Padding>` tests are more interesting.
-This is a comparison between a single std::vector with a structure containing a uint64 and 56 bytes of padding, and a tuple_vector with two elements: one for uint64 and one for 56 bytes of padding.
-The erase, insert, push_back, and sort cases all perform at a similar relative rate as they did in the tuple_vector<uint64> tests - demonstrating that operations that have to touch all of elements do not have a significant change in performance.
+This is a comparison between a single `std::vector` with a structure containing a `uint64` and 56 bytes of padding, and a `tuple_vector` with two elements: one for `uint64` and one for 56 bytes of padding.
+The erase, insert, push_back, and sort cases all perform at a similar relative rate as they did in the `tuple_vector<uint64>` tests - demonstrating that operations that have to touch all of elements do not have a significant change in performance.

-However, iteration and operator[] are very different, because those only access the uint64 member of both vector and tuple_vector to run some operation.
+However, iteration and operator[] are very different, because those only access the `uint64` member of both `vector` and `tuple_vector` to run some operation.
 The iteration test now runs 3x fsster whereas before it ran 0.7x as fast, and operator[] runs 8.5x faster, instead of 1.1x.
-This demonstrates some of the utility of tuple_vector, in that these algorithms end up being limited by the CPU's compute capabilities, as opposed to being limited by how fast they can load memory in from DRAM.
+This demonstrates some of the utility of `tuple_vector`, in that these algorithms end up being limited by the CPU's compute capabilities, as opposed to being limited by how fast they can load memory in from DRAM.

-In a series of other tests, generally speaking, tuple_vector tends to perform on par with manual management of multiple arrays in many algorithms and operations, often generating the same code.
+In a series of other tests, generally speaking, `tuple_vector` tends to perform on par with manual management of multiple arrays in many algorithms and operations, often generating the same code.
 As well, significant degress of inlining and optimization are required to get the most out of it.
-Compared to accessing a series of arrays or vectors, tuple_vector does perform a multitude of extra function calls internally in order to manage the various elements, or interact with eastl::tuple through its standard interface, so running in debug configurations can run significantly slower in some cases, i.e. sometimes running at 0.2x the speed compared to vector.
+Compared to accessing a series of arrays or vectors, `tuple_vector` does perform a multitude of extra function calls internally in order to manage the various elements, or interact with `eastl::tuple` through its standard interface, so running in debug configurations can run significantly slower in some cases, i.e. sometimes running at 0.2x the speed compared to vector.

 ## The problem of referencing tuple elements

-This will be experienced shortly after using tuple_vector in most capacities, but it should be noted that the most significant drawback is that there is no way to symbolically reference every tuple element of the tuple_vector - much in the same way as tuple.
+This will be experienced shortly after using `tuple_vector` in most capacities, but it should be noted that the most significant drawback is that there is no way to symbolically reference every tuple element of the `tuple_vector` - much in the same way as `tuple`.
 For example, if translating a struct such as...

 ```
 struct Entity